The 30 Most Popular Liquors In The World

 A member of global beverage giant Pernod Ricard’s portfolio, Royal Stag whiskey blends locally-sourced grain spirits and imported Scotch malts.
 The whiskey, distributed globally and finding its largest audience in India, is produced in Nepal.

-Tanduay has held onto the title of the world’s most popular rum for four consecutive years.
+Tanduay has held onto the title of the world’s most popular rum for five consecutive years.
 The Filipino rum is named for the location of its first distillery, Isla de Tanduay.

-The most popular vodka in the world, Smirnoff has long been recognized for its smooth taste and texture — beating out the competition in blind tastings.
-While its unflavored variety is its most popular offering, Smirnoff’s flavored offerings (33 of them, to be exact) and its Smirnoff Ice malt liquor soda have cemented it as a household name in both the vodka and RTD arenas.
+The most popular vodka in the world, Smirnoff has long been recognized for its smooth taste and texture.
+While its unflavored variety is its most popular offering, Smirnoff’s flavored offerings and its Smirnoff Ice malt liquor soda have cemented it as a household name in both the vodka and RTD arenas.

 3. McDowell’s No.1 Whisky

-Diageo giant McDowell’s takes the cake in the whisky category, with its signature No.1 variety landing at the number three spot in terms of popularity in 2021.
+Diageo giant McDowell’s takes the cake in the whisky category, with its signature No.1 variety landing at the number three spot in terms of popularity for the second year running.

 2. Ginebra San Miguel Gin